What is HTLV and how is it distributed in the world?

 Thus far four types of HTLV have been discovered which infect humans namely HTLV-1, HTLV-2, HTLV-3 and HTLV-4.
 HTLV-1 is the virus of major concern with the widest global distribution and the most disease complications.
 HTLV-2 is also relatively common in some regions/population groups but rarely causes disease.
 These two are therefore the HTLVs of principle concern.
 HTLV-3 and HTLV-4 are rare infections with no associated diseases yet reported.

-On a global perspective, 5 to 10 million people are estimated to be infected with HTLV-1 with an uneven geographic distribution.
-There is only an incomplete picture of the prevalence of HTLV-1 infection but the existing data suggest that it is endemic with a high prevalence (considered as more than 1% of the population infected) in certain regions of the world: Japan, Caribbean islands, some African countries (especially West Africa), most countries of South America and certain regions of Oceania particularly Melanesia and the Northern Territory of Australia.
-HTLV-1 has also been reported in Romania and in some countries of the Middle-East.
+On a global perspective, approximately 10 million people are estimated to be infected with HTLV-1 with an uneven geographic distribution.
+There is only an incomplete picture of the prevalence of HTLV-1 infection but the existing data suggest that it is endemic with a high prevalence (considered as more than 1% of the population infected) in certain regions of the world: Japan, Caribbean islands, some Central, South and West African countries, most countries of South America and certain regions of Oceania particularly Melanesia and the Northern Territory of Australia.
+HTLV-1 has also been reported in Romania and in some countries of the Middle-East (particularly Iran).
 In Western Europe and North America the prevalence of HTLV-1 is considered low, but there are multiple pockets with higher prevalence within these low prevalence regions, which makes HTLV screening within them a higher priority.

 The prevalence of HTLV-2 is estimated to be around 800,000 globally with the highest number in the United States followed by Brazil.
 The European HTLV-2 population is estimated to be between 20,000 and 40,000.
 HTLV-2 is endemic among the Amerindian populations and the pygmy populations in Central Africa.